 2. They did not add anything to it.
 That is, they obeyed sunnat and opposed bid’ats.

-Obeying sunnat means obeying Islam, but one must obey it as it was communicated, without making any changes.
+Obeying sunnat means obeying Islam, but one must obey it as it has been communicated, without making any changes.
 Therefore, Ahl as-Sunnat scholars did not make any removal or any addition to what came to us from the Messenger of Allah.
 They accepted the text verbatim, and they made commentaries, that is, explanations, to it.
-For this reason, the tenets of Ahl as-Sunnat belief, both pertaining to belief and practice, has remained intact up until now.
+For this reason, the pillars of Ahl as-Sunnat belief have remained intact up until now.

 2. Iron storey is sunnats.